-PhD in Management
+PhD in Business Administration & Management

-After matriculation into the PhD program, a candidate for the degree must register for and satisfactorily complete a minimum of 32 graduate-level credits at Boston University.
+After matriculation into the PhD program, a candidate for the degree must register for and satisfactorily complete a minimum of 64 graduate-level credits at Boston University.
 More courses may be needed, depending on departmental requirements.

-PhD in Management Curriculum
+PhD in Business Administration & Management Curriculum

 The curriculum provides the graduate with a combination of major and minor foci which incorporates both the depth and breadth of knowledge and research skills required to contribute to management research.
 It creates the capacity for learning and innovation in the face of rapid changes in the social, economic, technical, and political contexts of management.
 The curriculum has the following specific learning goals:

-- acquire theoretical and practical knowledge of advanced research skills.
+- Acquire theoretical and practical knowledge of advanced research skills.

 The minimum course requirement is 16 courses (64 credits).

 Course choices must be approved by the department liaison prior to registration each semester.
 The department liaison must also approve whether courses will be accepted as meeting the requirements for classification as major, minor, or research methodology courses.
 In the fall of the first year, all students are automatically registered for DS 906 Philosophy and Science of Research.
 All students must take a noncredit teaching intensive prior to the start of their third year.